 Whatever you might think of his films, Jean-Luc Godard is a towering and inescapable influence on everything from films, photography, even (maybe subconsciously) to rap music.
 I may be bored waiting for the plots to start, may not be that interested in the political or satirical points he’s trying to make, but I sooo appreciate his utter originality and convention-busting mentality.

 Why doesn’t someone makes these t-shirts so we can buy them???
 You could even do a lightweight cashmere or wool.
-Gamine Jean Seberg.
+The ultra cool gamine Jean Seberg.

 Effortlessly chic.
-Love the vertically knit tank. (mptvimages.com) Jean Seberg.
+Love the vertically knit tank. mptvimages.com

 Without the hat, so cute!
 Just remember smoking kills.
 But does look cool in black and white.
-I’m not gonna lie. (mptvimages.com) Jean Seberg.
+I’m not gonna lie. mptvimages.com

 With a sweater thrown over it.
-Jean Seberg.
+Notice the sweater is a fuller cut, not tight.

 Even his 1960 poster for “Breathless,” looks more modern than any movie playing now.
 Jean Luc-Godard.